 In a hole in a ground there lived a hobbit.
 In a land called Australia, there lived an adventurer.

 She was not a permanent resident, but had temporarily made her home in this far off land.
 She had learnt their language and studied their sometimes strange customs long enough to feel at home among them.
-She had explored endless expanses where rusted dirt met cerulean sky in a clash of colour, waterfalls charging over rocks with an energy akin to an infinite flood of wild horses, and beautiful waterholes where the sun glittered on the water like a dragon’s hoard.
+In Western Australia, she had explored endless expanses where rusted dirt met cerulean sky in a clash of colour, where waterfalls charged over rocks with an energy akin to an infinite flood of wild horses, and where beautiful waterholes glittered in the sun like a dragon’s hoard.
 She had also enjoyed the odd cup of tea and the occasional lounge in a comfy chair with book in hand, but these events are not exciting enough to be relayed here.
 This is a story of how the adventurer had an adventure, and found herself doing things altogether unexpected.
 Having travelled so far, she was not content to confine her explorations to one country.
 She came from a long ancestry of adventurers (of various tenuous degrees) and she had found in the last seven months that a wanderlust had awakened in her blood.